rriemann/jekyll-flickr/README.md

 - allow for templates per tag via some arguments
 - block version (`Liquid::Block`) that allows to enclosure the caption
 - use a more sophisticated RegExp to allow for captions with quotation marks
+- privacy mode: download images to build to not require user requests to Flickr servers

 ## Similar Projects